google/framework-for-osdu/osdu-r2/os-delivery/README.md

 The GCP implementation contains two mutually exclusive modules to work with the persistence layer.
 Presently, OSDU R2 connects to legacy Cloud Datastore for compatibility with the current OpenDES implementation.
-In the future OSDU releases, Cloud Datastore will be replaced by the existing Cloud Firestore implementation that's already available in the project.
+In the future OSDU releases, Cloud Datastore will be replaced by a Cloud Firestore implementation that's already available in the project.

 * The Cloud Datastore implementation is located in the **provider/delivery-gcp-datastore** folder.
 * The Cloud Firestore implementation is located in the **provider/delivery-gcp** folder.